albertattard/java-boot-camp/02 - Data Types.md

 The [Java Shell tool (JShell)](https://docs.oracle.com/javase/9/jshell/introduction-jshell.htm) is an interactive tool for learning the Java programming language and prototyping Java code.
 JShell is a Read-Evaluate-Print Loop (REPL), which evaluates declarations, statements, and expressions as they are entered and immediately shows the results.

-**⚠️ JShell aims for simplicity and it relaxed some of the rules that apply to the Java language.
-While the JShell is great to practice, code that works in JShell may not work in Java.**
+**⚠️ JShell maximise simplicity and relaxed some of the rules that apply to a normal Java program.
+While the JShell is great to practice and try somethings out, code that works in JShell may not work in Java.**

 1. Open JShell